ellinj2/Past_Projects/CSCI2500/README.md

 # CSCI2500

-Projects completed for the Computer Organization course at Rensselaer Polytechnic Institute using the C and MIPS32 languages
+Projects completed for the Computer Organization course at Rensselaer Polytechnic Institute using the C, Python and MIPS32 languages

 ## Subfolders